-At the end of the unit, learners have understood how to get recognition from the Travel agency from IATA and things that require approval from IATA.
-After IATA what are the benefits of the travel agency?
+At the end of the unit learner's have understood that how to get recognition of the Travel agency from IATA and things that require for approval for IATA.
+After IATA what are the benefits of the travel agency.

-So we can say in the end, that overall leaner have read about what are the major approvals for travel agencies and what the authorities for approval of travel agencies.
-What are the benefits of approval?
+So we can say in the end, that overall leaner have read about what are the major approval for travel agency and what are the concerning authority for approval of travel agency.
+What are the benefits of approval.

-- General Sales Agent (GSA): General Sales Agents are the agents who are appointed by an airline or railway of a country in that area where their own offices are not located.
-On behalf of every booking, they get the commission. - Inbound tourism: Tourists travelling form their own country to our country is known as inbound tourism. - Commission: A fixed percentage as a commission given by tourism product suppliers to their agents.
+• General Sales Agent (GSA): General Sales Agent are the agents who are appointed by an airline or railways of a country in that area where their own offices are not located.
+On behalf of every booking they get commission.

-8.6 Check Your Progress:

-• Throw a light on the procedure for travel agencies to get approval from IATA.

-• Throw a light on the procedure for travel agencies to get approval from the Ministry of Tourism:
+Travel Agency Management and Tour Operations MTTM-04 Inbound tourism: Tourists travelling form their own country to our country is known as inbound tourism.
+Commission: A fixed percentage as commission given by t ourism product's suppliers to their agents.
+8.6 Check Your Progress: Throw a light on the procedure for travel agencies to get appr roval from IATA.
+Throw a light on the procedure for travel agencies to ge Ministry of Tourism: t approval from Throw a light on the benefits of getting approval from IATA :